opiter09/Fossil-Fighters-Randomizer/README.md

   If that happens, you can consult the file "newDPVivos.txt" to see which is which
 - Because I don't speak Japanese, the text editing part is ignored when randomizing Japanese ROMs.
 Therefore, in that case you will also have to consult the file "newDPVivos.txt" (which also shows what Tryma turned into).
-Also, the names there are in English, gomen'nasai
+I was, however, able to make the names in there be Japanese if your ROM is, so that's nice
 - Changing enemies' levels does not change how many moves they have.
 The code for this, like the ability to randomize teams, is here but dummied out, due to problems with the very hardcoded AI files